isomerpages/agd-corp/_about-us/Core Beliefs.md

 <div class="isomer-image-wrapper">
 <img style="width: 50%;" height="auto" width="100%" alt="" src="/images/logo3.png">
 </div>
-<p>The 'A' in our logo incorporates a sail, symbolising the stability and
-stewardship our officers and central systems provide across the Whole-of-Government (WOG).
-It reflects AGD's role as a steadfast guide in public sector finance and financial excellence.</p>
-<p>The 'D' integrates a butterfly, a symbol carried over from our previous
-logo.
-It represents our commitment to adaptability and growth to enhance the value proposition of finance officers across WOG.
-The butterfly also signifies our nurturing environment, where ideas and talent flourish.</p>
+<p>The sail-inspired 'A' represents our role as your trusted navigator in
+public sector finance.
+Just as a sail harnesses the wind's power to chart a steady course, we provide the stability and guidance you need to build a meaningful career in public sector finance.</p>
+<p>The butterfly-shaped 'D' symbolises the nurturing environment we offer,
+where ideas and talent flourish.
+At AGD, you will spread your wings in a workplace that nurtures growth and celebrates innovation.
+Like a butterfly emerging from its chrysalis, we support your professional metamorphosis through continuous learning and development opportunities.</p>
 <p>The darker blue represents our deepened expertise and trust built over
 years, while the vibrant orange-red injects passion into our brand.
 Together, these colours create a powerful visual metaphor of our established foundation and dynamic approach to the future.</p>
+<p>The deep blue embodies our wealth of expertise and unwavering reliability,
+while the vibrant orange-red pulses with the energy and passion that drives us forward.
+Together, they reflect our perfect balance of established wisdom and fresh thinking—a place where you can build on strong foundations while shaping the future of public sector finance.</p>
+<p></p>
 <p></p>